martbetz/martbetz.github.io/macos-trouble-shooting.md

   replace [N] with the required value

-  Replace [DRIVE] with the name of the drive
+  replace [DRIVE] with the name of the drive

 **Comments:**